Why Finding a Marketing Mentor Is So Important

 I think I did a pretty decent job in my first few months and the team saw some potential in me.
 But ultimately, it was Michael’s own self-awareness that would lead to my growth as a marketer—he wasn’t a marketer himself, so how the heck was he supposed to turn me into one?

-Michael told me during one of our weekly meetings that he was going to hire me a mentor, a career marketer who could help develop my skills, make me aware of my gaps, and act as a sounding board as we considered all of the ways marketing could help grow Buildium.
+Michael told me during one of our regular meetings that he was going to hire me a mentor, a career marketer who could help develop my skills, make me aware of my gaps, and act as a sounding board as we considered all of the ways marketing could help grow Buildium.
 Pretty soon, Peter Cohen signed on to play that role.

 Peter had 25-plus years of marketing experience.
 I had 24 years of life.
 He’d been in the trenches, I had just started.
 Over the next few years, Peter would meet with me at regular intervals.
 He taught me the importance of win/loss analysis (and how to conduct it properly), customer retention in a SaaS business, and marketing’s role in bringing into the conversion funnel customers who would not “churn and burn.”
 He taught me about metrics like customer acquisition cost (CAC) and challenged me to maintain a healthy ratio of CAC to customer lifetime value.